marielle-lopez/google-books/README.md

 ## To-Do

+### Optional

+- Modal for selected book
+- Utilise external library (e.g., MUI) for components (i.e., Spinner)
+- Add animations on window load
-- Add loading message when search term is submitted
+- Add loading message/spinner when search term is submitted
 - Pagination of search results
 - Modify `alt` for book cover images that are not provided
 - Add styling to text for descriptions not provided
 - Add conditional rendering for author and description text in card components based on text length
 - Create an enum for button types

-### Optional

-- Modal for selected book
-- Utilise external library (e.g., MUI) for components (i.e., Spinner)
-- Add animations on window load

 ## Resources